-I love my frying panda #My favorite things#Shopping#cooking#home goods#kawaii#kitchens#kitsch#utensils January 16 | Megan Finley meggyfin Holy crapsicles, how cute is this freaking frying pan?
+I love my frying panda #My favorite things#Shopping#cooking#home goods#kawaii#kitchens#kitsch#utensils January 16 | Megan Finley Horowitz meggyfin Holy crapsicles, how cute is this freaking frying pan?
 I'm sorry, I mean, frying panda.
 I fell in love with her when I saw her over on ModCloth.
 I was also impressed to see that the reviews were all glowing.
 Apparently it's not just a pretty face — this pan can handle whatever you can cook up!
 So I headed over to Amazon to do a price check and found her for just slightly cheaper.
 And you know what: I snapped one up!
 Now she fits in perfectly with my animals-as-kitchen-utensils collection.
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS How do you drop the child-free bomb to your family members?
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS How do you drop the child-free bomb to your family members?
 NEXT A family photo session served with lots of yellow and a hand-drawn lighthouse Show/Hide comments [ 11 ] I totally misread the title on this post as "I love frying my panda!"
 Whoops!
 3 agree Reply It's got a panda!
 It has cooking capabilities!
 It has puns!
 Yes!
 1 agrees Reply I hate to be a Debby Downer, but I bought 2 pans that have cute stripes and after about 10 cooking sessions, they all just turned black and indistinguishable.
 Maybe I am harder on my pans than most, but having anything that close to fire is going to get yucky. 🙁 Reply I think it depends if you have a gas stove or an electric one.
 Because I'll agree, anything that goes near fire is going to go black (My poor camping set went from blue to black in one trip) but electric stoves are a bit more gentle on pots and pans.
 2 agree Reply I don't know if electric are any better.
 I had an electric stove and it turned all my pots and pans black.
 I think it's more about the quality of the pan.
 My mom's nice pans have very few marks, even after many years.
 Reply Fortunately (unfortunately?)
 I don't cook that often, so I'm not too worried about that.
 In fact, I posted a photo of it's first time thinking I'd get people as excited about the pan as I was.
 But no, all the comments it generated were just expressing surprise that I was cooking.
 3 agree Reply Awww.
 I'm sorry Megan. :hugs: I think it's adorable!
 I'd love to have a panda frying pan.
 I wonder if they come in any other cute animals.
 XD As for the people worried about marks, hand washing the pans usually helps them last longer (cheap or expensive).
 For some reason, my dishwasher tends to destroy pans.
 But if I hand wash them, they're fine.
 Reply I was excited the first time I saw it and I am still excited.
 I definitely try coax myself into cooking by buying fun kitchen stuff.
 Reply That's kind of my plan too.
 I may not be EXCITED about cooking, but fun kitchen shit definitely makes it suck less.
 1 agrees Reply I admit I got excited over the phrase "Holy crapsicles" because that's just plain awesome.
 Reply Best friend presents!
 Along with this guy: Fred Pastasaurus Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.